colah/ByronTrialNotes/README.md

 Byron Sonne Trial Notes
 =======================

-If one is to believe the Prosecution and Police, Byron Sonne is a dangerous terrorist, though his exact plan seems to change ever week.
+If one is to believe the Prosecution and Police, Byron Sonne is a dangerous terrorist, though his exact plan seems to change every week.
 I think it is fairly evident, to a science-clueful and unbiased person, that Byron, a [CISSP](http://en.wikipedia.org/wiki/Certified_Information_Systems_Security_Professional), licensed Private Investigator, and member of [hacklab.to](http://hacklab.to/), would be more accurately described as a science and security enthusiast.

 Take, for example, the explosives charge.
 It was initially claimed that the police had found an explosive and detonator at Byron's house.
 The detonator?
 A [thermocouple](http://en.wikipedia.org/wiki/Thermocouple), a component used to measure temperature -- essentially a thermometer.
 The explosive?
 This quickly became a chemistry lab that could be used to make an explosive.